State of the Union: Biden in full campaign mode

 “He didn’t try to find the best in people tonight,” said GOP Rep. Jake Ellzey of Texas, a former Navy fighter pilot.
 “There are enemies of ours outside.
 And Americans need to be uniting together in a very difficult and dangerous time.”

-Unlike last year, where he found reasons to stand and applaud things he agreed with, Representative Ellzey said he only found two opportunities to do so Thursday night – and he couldn’t remember what one of them was.
+Unlike last year, when he found reasons to stand and applaud things he agreed with, Representative Ellzey said he only found two opportunities to do so Thursday night – and he couldn’t remember what one of them was.
 The other was calling out Russian leader Vladimir Putin.

 As for questions about the president’s mental acuity, even Republicans had to admit he was fired up.
 House Freedom Caucus leader Bob Good called it “impassioned.”
 Louisiana Rep. Garrett Graves conceded, “It wasn’t his worst performance.”